 Connect with potential customers and those outside your normal market.

-Meet other industry leaders at BTEC-affiliated webinars, workshops, and conferences.
-BTEC members save money!
+Meet industry leaders at BTEC-affiliated webinars, workshops, and conferences.
+Members save money!

 Be recognized as an industry leader in our newsletter, on our website, and in our member directory.